KonuTech/gfk_ml_ops_data_analyst/README.md

 > * Provided sample of data is related only to three groups of products: [426, 413, 427]
 > ![image info](./docs/images/pandas_profiler/pandas_profiler_prod_gr_id.jpg)
-> * Product groups could have been supplied by multiple retailers: 52
+> * Product groups have been supplied by multiple retailers: 52
 > ![image info](./docs/images/pandas_profiler/pandas_profiler_retailer_id.jpg)
-> * Suppliers could have been originated from multiple countries: 121
+> * Suppliers could have originated from multiple countries: 121
 > ![image info](./docs/images/pandas_profiler/pandas_profiler_country_id_n.jpg)
-> * Variable [brand_id] confirms many different brands being involved in making predictions and (probably)
-    recommendations to the e-mails recipients by productionized/served binary classifier: 199
+> * Many different brands could have been recommended to the recipients of the e-mails (high cardinality): 199
 > ![image info](./docs/images/pandas_profiler/pandas_profiler_brand_id.jpg)

-> For the sake of Introduction completness I am showing below total counts of categories for both
+> For the sake of Introduction completeness, I am showing below the total counts of categories for both predicted
-> predicted [predict_automatch] and observed [class_acctual] events.
+> [predict_automatch] and observed [class_acctual] events.
 > ![image info](./docs/images/pandas_profiler/pandas_profiler_predict_automatch.jpg)
 > ![image info](./docs/images/pandas_profiler/pandas_profiler_class_acctual.jpg)

-> The tab called 'Overwiew' of Pandas Data Profiler gives us general feedback on a quality of provided sample data.
+> The tab 'Overview' of Pandas Data Profiler gives us general feedback on the quality of provided data sample.
 > ![image info](./docs/images/pandas_profiler/pandas_profiler_overview.jpg)

-> General Alerts related to the Integrity of Data are also provided:
+> Alerts related to the Integrity of Data are also provided:
 > ![image info](./docs/images/pandas_profiler/pandas_profiler_alerts.jpg)
 > High cardinality of [retailer_id] and [brand_id] might encourage to ask if the model served is prone to the phenomenon of 'data leakage'

-> Correlation matrix indicates strong correlation between product group and country.
+> The correlation matrix indicates a strong correlation between [prod_gr_id] and [country_id_n].
+Seems like product
-> Seems like product groups have a geographical notion, including differences in customer preferences.
+> groups have a geographical notion, including differences in customer preferences.
 > ![image info](./docs/images/pandas_profiler/pandas_profiler_interactions_heat_map.jpg)

-> From quick look into Interactions tab we can loosely assume that served model was developed with a thought to favour more TP
+> From a quick look into the Interactions tab, we can loosely assume that served model was developed with a thought to
-> over TN.
+> favour more TP over TN.
 > ![image info](./docs/images/pandas_profiler/pandas_profiler_correlation_matrix.jpg)

-> Other business related possible characteristics of the data set provided are so far unknown.
+> Other business-related characteristics of the data set are so far unknown.